-LONDON, UK – 24 April 2018 – Today, the World Green Building Council launched a new report.
+LONDON, UK – 24 April 2018 – On the World Green Building Council launched a new report.
 It is highlighting tangible economic benefits of green building and showcasing improved occupant satisfaction.
 This is when companies carry out new health, wellbeing and productivity features in existing green structures.

 Furthermore, after adding health and wellbeing features into green-certified buildings, companies found out things.
 They found out that:

-• employee absenteeism reduced
+• amazingly employee absenteeism reduced

-• operating costs were minimised
+•gratefully operating costs were minimised

-• employees felt more productive and healthier.
+•most if not all the employees felt more productive and healthier.

 Firstly, Key case study results include: